 Murphy Family Page

 Catherine MURPHY was born in Tipperary, Ireland c1839.
-I believe her to be the daughter of Jeremiah MURPHY and Margaret CONNELL.
+She was the daughter of Jeremiah MURPHY and Margaret CONNELL.

-Jeremiah MURPHY and Margaret CONNELLwere married at Cloyne, County Cork, Ireland on 19 April 1839.
-Jeremiah and Margaret had 6 children: Catherine-1839, Elizabeth-1841, Timothy-1843, Patrick-1844, Mary-1845 and Bridget-1853.
-It is not known when Jeremiah and Margaret emigrated from Ireland to Wales but probably sometime in the 1850s.
+Jeremiah MURPHY and Margaret CONNELL were married at Cloyne, County Cork, Ireland on 19 April 1839.
+It is thought that Jeremiah was born about 1791 and Margaret in 1799, both in Cork, Ireland.
+Jeremiah and Margaret had 8 children: Catherine-1839, Elizabeth-1841, John-1842, Timothy-1843, Patrick-1844, Mary-1845, Michael-1847 and Bridget-1853.
+Jeremiah and Margaret emigrated from Ireland to Wales but probably sometime after Bridget's birth in 1853.
 Several of the family members can be found in Cardiff, Glamorganshire or Newport, Monmouthshire by 1860.
-Jeremiah is recorded on the 1871 census as a widower and living at 4 Rees's Buildings, Newport with his youngest daughter Bridget.
+In 1861 Jeremiah and Mary are recorded with some of their family living at 2 Mellon St Newport, Monmouthshire with other households.
+Jeremiah is head of the family and working as a wharf labourer.
+The ages recorded for Jeremiah and Mary (48 and 40) suggest that they were born later than I thought though.
+With them are 2 sons John aged 19 and Michael aged 16.
+John is working as a wharf labourer and Michael as a mason's labourer.
+Two daughters Mary aged 18 and Bridget aged 8 are recorded as scholars.
+All of the family are recorded as being born in Ireland.
+Jeremiah is recorded on the 1871 census as a widower aged 78, labourer and living at 4 Rees's Buildings, Newport with his youngest daughter Bridget.
 I think Jeremiah died in 1873 and Bridget went to live in Cardiff.
 I do not know when Margaret died, there are a few records between 1855 and 1867 for the death of a Margaret Murphy in Newport.
-There is a 1861 census taken in Newport that records a Jeremiah and Margaret Murphy along with a daughter Bridget but the names of the other children don't tie in with known ones and the ages for Jeremiah and Margaret are different.

 Children of Jeremiah and Margaret Murphy